Making meringue doesn’t have to be intimidating. Follow these simple tips and tricks for fool-proof meringue every time.

 What is Meringue?

 In its basic form, meringue is nothing more than sugar and egg whites.
 When beaten with a whisk or electric mixer, it incorporates air into the mixture.
 The air gets trapped, causing the egg whites to get stiff and puff up.

 French – This is the most common type of meringue.
 Once egg whites have reached soft peaks, sugar is added and then whipped into stiff peaks.
 I will be discussing French meringue in this post.

 Italian – this meringue starts with a sugar syrup that has been heated to soft-ball stage (236°F to 240°F).
 The sugar syrup is then incorporated into beaten egg whites after they have reached soft peaks, then the whites are beaten to stiff peaks.
 This type of meringue is most commonly used in buttercream frostings and mousse.

-Swiss – If you’ve ever had a baked meringue, like the ones featured here in my recipe for Strawberry Pavlovas, you likely had a Swiss meringue.
+Swiss – If you’ve ever had a baked meringue, you likely had a Swiss meringue.
 It is made by stirring sugar and egg whites together over a pot of simmering water before whipping them.

 Tips for Making the Perfect Meringue

 Don’t use fresh eggs.
 This is one case where fresh is not best.
 Older eggs whip up higher and fluffier.
 To test if your eggs are meringue worthy, fill a glass with tap water.
 Carefully drop the egg into the glass.
 If the egg sinks to the bottom and lays on its side – it’s too fresh.
 If it stands up on one end, it’s perfect!
 If it floats to the top, that egg is old and needs to be thrown out.